Shadow Priest DPS Mythic+ Tips — Battle for Azeroth (BfA) 8.1.5

 |100||✓ Legacy of the Void||✓ Dark Ascension||✗ Surrender to Madness|

-- Lingering Insanity and Mindbender are both viable for Mythic+, and what you pick depends on your personal preference.
+- Lingering Insanity and Mindbender are both viable for Mythic+, with Lingering Insanity having the edge the vast majority of the time.
 The only time where Lingering Insanity starts to lag behind is if you have a lot of downtime between packs (upwards of 30 seconds or higher).
 Otherwise, you will not notice a big difference between the two in terms of performance.
+Lingering Insanity tends to be the preferred pick of most players here.

 - For more elaborate information on what to pick on the level 45 and level 100 rows, check out the FAQs.